You are responsible for protecting the resources of your park; these regulations are enforced.

 Groundfires and woodfires are prohibited.

-Use only gas stoves or pressed charcoal briquets within a BBQ grill.
-Pack out all evidence of use such as cold charcoal ash.
+Backcountry Roadside Campsites—use pressed charcoal briquets within a BBQ grill.
+Pack out all evidence of cold charcoal ash.

 Contain your trash and pack it out.

 Animals are attracted to trash.
-Use bear boxes if you are away from your site and pack out all trash when you break camp, including cigarette butts and toilet paper.
+Use bear proof storage boxes when you are away from your site and pack out all trash when you break camp, including cigarette butts and toilet paper.

 No pets on trails or in the backcountry.

-Pets may harm or be harmed by wildlife, and can attract predators.
-Pets can go only where vehicles go.
+Pets may harm or be harmed by wildlife and can attract predators.
+Pets are not allowed on park trails; pets can go only where vehicles go.

 Do not take shortcuts on trails.